aptech/docs/docs/CR-error.rst

     :type x: scalar

-    :returns: y (*scalar*) error code which can be interpreted as an integer with the scalerr function.
+    :returns: y (*scalar*) error code which can be interpreted as an integer with the :func:`scalerr` function.

 Remarks
 -------

 The user may assign any number in the range 0-65535 to denote particular error conditions.
-This number may be tested for as an error code by scalerr.
+This number may be tested for as an error code by :func:`scalerr`.

-The scalerr function will return the value of the error code and so is the reverse of error.
-These user-generated error codes work in the same way as the intrinsic GAUSS error codes which are generated automatically when **trap 1** is on and certain GAUSS functions detect a numerical error such as a singular matrix.
+The :func:`scalerr` function will return the value of the error code and so is the reverse of error.
+These user-generated error codes work in the same way as the intrinsic GAUSS error codes which are generated automatically when :code:`trap 1` is on and certain GAUSS functions detect a numerical error such as a singular matrix.

 ::

     error(0);

 is equal to the missing value code.